gardener/documentation/website/documentation/guides/applications/access-pod-from-local.md

 ![port-forward](./images/howto-port-forward.svg)

-## Solution 2: Using the apiserver proxy of Your Kubernetes Cluster
+## Solution 2: Using the apiserver Proxy of Your Kubernetes Cluster

 There are [several different proxies](https://kubernetes.io/docs/concepts/cluster-administration/proxies/) in Kubernetes.
 In this tutorial we will be using *apiserver proxy* to enable the access to the services in your cluster without Ingress. **Unlike the first solution, here a service is required.**